Digital investment 101

 DMs oversee information and IT management in their ministries.
 They set strategic direction for IT that aligns with government priorities and develop ministry-specific policies and standards.

-Your DM is responsible for prioritizing projects for minor capital funding and supporting your project team in developing the funding request and delivering the project, if approved, although this responsibility is usually delegated to your MCIO.
+Your DM is responsible for prioritizing projects for minor capital funding and supporting your project team in developing the funding request.
+DMs are responsible for delivering the project if approved, although this responsibility is usually delegated to your MCIO.

 Ministry Chief Information Officer (MCIO)

-Your MCIO prioritizes the IM/IT projects in your ministry on behalf of the Deputy Minister and must approve your funding request before you submit it to the DIO.
-Your MCIO is also responsible for managing your ministry’s capital allocation.
+Your MCIO oversees the big picture of your ministry’s IT structure, including the architecture of capital IT projects.
+They ensure that your project deliverables are aligned with good digital practices and are technically sound.
+They also prioritize the IM/IT projects in your ministry on behalf of the Deputy Minister and must approve your funding request before you submit it to the DIO.
+Finally, your MCIO is also responsible for managing your ministry’s capital allocation.

 We strongly recommend that you keep your MCIO informed on the progress of your funding request and of your project, if it is approved.